kstenerud/concise-encoding/ce-structure.md

 | Binary  | 15.95              | -1022        | 1023         |
 | Decimal | ∞                  | -∞           | ∞            |

+**Notes**:

-Binary floats are limited to what is representable by 64-bit ieee754 binary float.
+ * Binary floats are limited to what is representable by 64-bit ieee754 binary float.

-Although decimal floats technically have unlimited range, most implementations will suffer performance issues after a point, and thus require pragmatic [limit enforcement](#user-controllable-limits).
+ * Although decimal floats technically have unlimited range, most implementations will suffer performance issues after a point, and thus require pragmatic [limit enforcement](#user-controllable-limits).

 #### Special Floating Point Values